-Jasmine is a gin cocktail that’s both delicious and underrated, and I’m here to being it to your attention.
+Jasmine is a gin cocktail that’s both delicious and underrated, and I’m here to bring it to your attention.
 A really beautiful and delicious late summer cocktail.

 This post may contain affiliate links.
 This post is meant for those of legal drinking age.